DgtlBureau/personiway_knowledge_hub/src/posts/software/Johnson-Controls-FX-SC-Metasys.md

 ## **Conclusion**

-The FX-SC8DL50-0 is a versatile and powerful system controller suitable for a wide range of building automation applications.
+The FX-SC is a versatile and powerful system controller suitable for a wide range of building automation applications.
 Its extensive communication capabilities and robust processing power make it an excellent choice for integrating multiple building systems.
-For further details about the FX-SC8DL50-0 controller or to inquire about pricing and availability, please contact Johnson Controls or an authorized distributor.
+For further details about the FX-SC controller or to inquire about pricing and availability, please contact Johnson Controls or an authorized distributor.